 Show (supplementary material) ratings and extrapolations for the largest floods, especially 1840, 1856, 1935, 2003, 1994, etc.

-Si je comprend bien : ajouter un graphique avec l’ensemble des jaugeages haut-débit + montrer une extrapolation pour les crues ??
-Extrapolation de quoi ?
-Des CT correspondant à chacune des plus fortes crues ??

-Le tout en supplementary material.

 We added two figures in Supplementary material (see answer to comment in section O.2.)

 Show (could be supplementary material) a maxpost (with uncertainty) annual maximum flow time series plot for the entire period.
 Illustrate (vertical lines) the 50, 100, 150, and 205 year time slices from 2020.
 This way the reader can easily see in a figure that the < 205 year time series excludes the 2 largest floods.
 This is needed to support the statements in Section 5.1.
 A person affected by the 2003 flood should not have been surprised, given the prior flood history in the 1800s.